noahehall/theBookOfNoah/0current/security/websecurity.md

   - TRACE requests
     - can allow javascript injected into a page to access cookies that have been deliberately made inaccessible to javascript
   - session cookies: enables an attacker to impersonate a user agent to a web server
-  - man in the middle attacks: plain text msgs an be read by anyone intercepting the data packets
   - comprimising authentication
   - permissions
   - information leaks